East of Mecca Trailer

-Flaherty has always been passionately drawn to righting injustice.
-While living in Saudi, her compassion led her to practice counseling secretly, helping to empower the American and Saudi women she met.
-This experience inspired her to write East of Mecca, a novel about women living within the confines of a violent, oppressive, male-dominated society.
+I have always been passionately drawn to righting injustice.
+While living in Saudi, my compassion led me to practice counseling secretly, helping to empower the American and Saudi women I met.
+My experiences fueled my passion for writing East of Mecca, a novel about women living within the confines of a violent, oppressive, male-dominated society.

 “The evening air felt charged as we walked the narrow streets of Rahima.
 Middle Eastern music blared from shop radios, intermingling with sounds of laughter and language.
 Carpet sellers stood in the doorways of their shops, holding glasses of tea.
 Baskets of rice and spices rested on sidewalks and racks displayed abayas and thobes.”